 Pray don’t preach: You are praying with your spouse, not at them.
 This isn’t the time to address with God the foibles and faults you wish your spouse would discard.
 Unless your spouse has asked for prayer in a certain aspect of their lives, leave your concerns of such to private prayer time, not together prayer time.

 Embrace silence: It’s ok to start prayer time together in silent prayer.
 Your goal is to be together, praying.
-If you’re not yet ready to do so out loud, that’s really ok.
+If you’re not yet ready to do so out loud, that’s ok.
 Find a quiet space to sit together.
-Hold hands and just pray your own silent prayers.
+Hold hands and just pray your silent prayers.

 Challenge: Set aside time this week to pray together.
 What time will you carve out and how will you pray?